-The IReF is an ambitious endeavour to redefine the collection of statistical data from banks in terms of both content and processes.
-These and other aspects are being assessed in close cooperation with banks and other stakeholders by means of the ongoing cost-benefit analysis.
-When defining the methodology to be followed in the cost-benefit analysis, the Eurosystem has decided to adapt the merits and costs procedure to properly reflect the cost reduction benefits for reporting agents and authorities.
-This normally evaluates the significance of the costs of new statistical requirements, whereas the IReF primarily aims to reduce costs by streamlining and standardising existing statistical data reporting in line with basic data management principles promoted by banks.
-The procedure is fully in line with the principles of increased transparency in ECB regulations on European statistics adopted by the Governing Council in October 2016.
+The IReF is an ambitious endeavour that seeks to redefine the collection of statistical data from banks in terms of both content and processes.
+These and other aspects are being assessed in close cooperation with banks and other stakeholders by means of an ongoing cost-benefit analysis.
+When defining the methodology to be followed in the cost-benefit analysis, the Eurosystem has decided to adapt the merits and costs procedure to accurately reflect the cost reduction benefits for reporting agents and authorities.
+This procedure is typically used to evaluate the significance of the costs of new statistical requirements, whereas the IReF primarily aims to reduce costs by streamlining and standardising existing statistical data reporting in line with basic data management principles promoted by banks.
+The procedure is fully aligned with the principles of increased transparency in ECB regulations on European statistics adopted by the Governing Council in October 2016.

 The first step was taken in 2018 and consisted of a qualitative stock-taking questionnaire on the state of play across datasets and countries to help design scenarios for the collection aspects of a possible integrated framework (reporting dates, data frequency, derogations, etc.).
-In 2019 the Eurosystem focused on assessing the results of this questionnaire and worked on defining a more limited set of scenarios to be considered in future.12 The second step was a questionnaire exploring the costs and benefits of the scenarios identified for various aspects of the collection framework.
-This covered the specific data requirements and modelling options, reporting timelines, the revision policy, the approach to derogations, aspects related to technical and operational implementation and the integration of country-specific requirements, among other things.
+In 2019 the Eurosystem focused on assessing the results of this questionnaire and worked to define a more limited set of scenarios to be considered in future.12 The second step was a questionnaire exploring the costs and benefits of the scenarios identified for various aspects of the collection framework.
+This cost-benefit assessment (CBA) covered specific data requirements and modelling options, reporting timelines, revision policy, approach to derogations, aspects related to technical and operational implementation, and integration of country-specific requirements, among other matters.